Safe at Home

 Get program details from the State

-• Notice to Government Entity when you enroll in the program, or
+• Notice to Government Entity for when you enroll in the program, or

-• Real Property Notice before you purchase a new house or property in the city
+• Real Property Notice for when you purchase a new house or property in the city

 Send completed forms to Office of the City Clerk (Attention: Safe at Home)